Dibya-Shrestha/NHS_Hospital_Statistics_APR2024-MAR2025/README.md

 ## 📁 Files Included
 - Excel workbook with embedded dashboard
 - Pivot tables and raw data from NHS HES March 2025

-## 💡 Purpose
-To explore patient care trends across age groups and clinical specialties, supporting better health data storytelling and decision-making.

----

-*For educational and analytical use.
-This is not an official NHS product.*